 We haven't heard that before: A family of five who has never been to a campsite before borrows a 14-meter-long vehicle and drives across Germany for 18 days.
 We wanted to know from Lene and Philipp how it was.

-Controlling the combination of a camper van and a large caravan is not easy.
 Why didn't you start with something smaller?

 Lene: Originally, we wanted to rent a mobile home.
 However, due to the short-term nature and with three children, it was difficult to find a model with five seats.
 With this combination, we now had plenty of space for everyone in the van and a large living space in our luggage.